AirWalk-Digital/AWSXenos/README.md

 # AWS External Account Scanner

+> Xenos, is Greek for stranger.

 Discover all the external trusts in your AWS and categorise them based on known and unknown entities.
 AWSXenos will list all the roles in an AWS accounts and give you a list of all the unknown accounts that have trust relationships to your account.

 For the "known" accounts list AWSXenos uses https://github.com/rupertbg/aws-public-account-ids and will try to get a list of all the AWS accounts in your AWS organization.
-For the Org accounts list
+For the Org accounts list AWSXenos query AWS Organizations

 ## Why